Spain (Kingdom of Spain)

 Hiking Pico de las Nieves in Gran Canaria.

 Pico de las Nieves means ‘Snow Peak’, as the mountain is often covered with snow in winter months.
-The easy access to the top of the mountain may seem hiking the peak is an easy adventure.
-Trust me it is NOT – it’s a long hike with elevation gain over 1000 metres.
-Here is full guide on hiking Pico de las Nieves via different routes.
+The easy access to the top of the mountain may seem like hiking the peak is an easy adventure.
+Trust me it is NOT – it’s a long hike with an elevation gain of over 1000 meters.
+Here is a full guide on hiking Pico de las Nieves via different routes.

-Hiking Pico de las Nieves brings a pleasant experience for those who want to remain a little bit more active on their holidays or switch sunbathing for some workout.
+Hiking Pico de las Nieves is a great idea for those who want to remain a little bit more active on their holidays or switch sunbathing for some workout.
 This trail is suitable for non-professional hikers and it leads mostly along the asphalt road or maintained hard forest path.
-However, good fitness level is required due to total ascent and length of the trail, so do not underestimate this route.
+However, a good fitness level is required due to the total ascent and length of the trail, so do not underestimate this route.

 Hiking routes to Pico de las Nieves.